Azure-Samples/iot-edge-opc-plc/README.md

 The build scripts are for Azure DevOps and the container build is done in ACR.
 To use your own ACR you need to:

 - Create a **service connection** called azureiiot to the subscription/resource group in which your ACR is located
-- Set a variable called **azureContainerRegistry** with the name of your Azure Container Registry
+- Set a variable called **BUILD_REGISTRY** with the name of your Azure Container Registry

+Using `tools/scripts/build.ps1` you can also build with Docker Desktop locally.

 ## Notes